damonallison/dotnet/README.md

 # .NET

-This repo contains research into Microsoft's *new* OSS focused [.NET](https://github.com/Microsoft/dotnet) strategy.
+This repo contains research into Microsoft's *new* [.NET](https://github.com/Microsoft/dotnet) strategy.

-* .NET core
+* .NET Core
 * Visual Studio Code
 * Microsoft's OSS focus

 ## The "new" .NET

 Microsoft, under Nadella, has shifted its culture from the 90's "embrace, extend, extinguish" to embracing OSS.
-From a development model, they are decades behind Java.
-From a language perspective, C# is slightly more advanced than Java (lambdas, linq, TPL async / await), but still C# remains mostly a Java clone.
+From a development model, it is similar to Java.
+Platform agnostic, VM based, Open Source.
+From a language perspective, C# and the CLR has traditionally been ahead of Java (lambdas, linq, TPL async / await).

-The changes made with what I'm calling this "new .NET" initiative revolve around opening up the ecosystem to better compete for engineering mindshare.
+At some point, perhaps under the direction of Nadella, Microsoft realized Win32 is a dead end.
+They pivoted to being a cloud provider with Azure.
+They opened up their developer tools to all platforms.
+Thus, .NET Core.
+The development model moved from the cathedral to the bazaar.

 * Development done in the open, on github.
 * Minimalist tools (VS Code) based on Electron, not "WPF" or another heavy MS UI toolchain.